 Chatuchak Market is seriously massive, and takes up 5 or 6 football fields in size!
 And within those football fields, there are over 6,000 stalls of street food, clothing, fresh produce, and unfortunately, wildlife has been sold at these markets, which I don’t support at all!

-You could honestly spend hours here getting lost among the alley ways, enjoying a relaxing foot massage, and bargaining down the prices for your souvenir shops!
-Chatuchak Markets run every weekend from 0700am till 6 pm!
+You could honestly spend hours here getting lost among the alleyways, enjoying a relaxing foot massage, and bargaining down the prices for your souvenir shops!
+Chatuchak Markets run every weekend from 7 am till 6 pm!

-I actually used to live right around the corner from the Silom night market, and it’s definitely worth a visit!
-The entire Silom neighborhood becomes alive at night, and is filled with tasty street food, affordable local restaurants, and wild bars, but the main reason to come here is to do some shipping through the night market for some souvenir shopping.
+I actually used to live right around the corner from the Silom night market, and it’s definitely worth a visit, even if you only have 2 nights in Bangkok!
+The entire Silom neighborhood becomes alive at night and is filled with tasty street food, affordable local restaurants, and wild bars, but the main reason to come here is to do some shipping through the night market for some souvenir shopping.

 When I temporarily lived in Bangkok, I found myself heading this way quite often, and if you’re in the area, I’d highly recommend checking it out (you can’t miss it)!

-Keep in mind, there is a pretty strict, so you’ll need to be dressed in a proper outfit to be allowed access to the bar.
+Keep in mind, they’re pretty strict, so you’ll need to be dressed in a proper outfit to be allowed access to the bar.

 My website is filled with helpful articles, itineraries, and destination guides just like this!
 Take a quick browse through a few more of these below, and as always, feel free to reach out to me on Instagram or Facebook if you have any questions!
 I’m always happy to help any way I can!